Internal resistance to apartheid: Armed resistance and sabotage

 The PAC's management difficulties also existed in exile.
 When they were outlawed, PAC leaders set up headquarters in places like Dar es Salaam, London and the United States.
 In 1962, Potlako Leballo left the country for Maseru, Basutoland, and became the PAC's acting president.
-Soon after he was elected as acting president, he made a public statement that he would launch an attack on South African Police with an army of 150.000 cadres.
-A few days after that statement, he send two women PAC couriers, Cynthia Lichaba and Thabisa Lethala, to post letters in Ladybrand, a South African town near Lesotho.
+Soon after he was elected as acting president, he made a public statement that he would launch an attack on South African Police with an army of 150,000 cadres.
+A few days after that statement, he sent two women PAC couriers, Cynthia Lichaba and Thabisa Lethala, to post letters in Ladybrand, a South African town near Lesotho.
 The letters contained instructions and details of Poqo cadres.
 The two women were arrested by Basutoland police and correspondence addressed to poqo cells was confiscated.
 3,246 PAC and Poqo members were arrested.

 In 1968, PAC was expelled from Maseru (where it was allied with the opposition Basutoland Congress Party) and Zambia (which was friendlier to the ANC).
 Between 1974 and 1976 Leballo and Ntantala trained the Lesotho Liberation Army (LLA) and the Azanian People's Liberation Army (APLA) in Libya.
 American pressures split the PAC into a "reformist-diplomatic" group under Sibeko, Make, and Pokela, and a Ghanaian Maoist group led by Leballo.
 APLA was destroyed by the Tanzanian military at Chunya on 11 March 1980 for refusing to accept the reformist-diplomatic leadership by Make.
 Leballo was influential in the South African 1985 student risings and pivotal in removing Leabua Jonathan's regime in Lesotho, the stress of which caused his death.
 The PAC never recovered from the 1980 massacre of Leballo's troops and his death and only won 1.2% of the vote in the 1994 South African election.

 The widely publicised Rivonia Trial began in October 1963.
 Ten men were accused of treason for trying to depose the government and sabotage.
 Mandela, along with those arrested at Lilliesleaf and another 24 co-conspirators, were tried.
 Many of them, including Tambo, had already fled the country.